tomsWebConsulting/twcsl/v7.1/Blog List Image Aspect Ratio Change/README.md

 * Add code from file **[blog list image aspect ratio change.html][5]** to Blog Settings > Advanced > Page Header Code Injection for the blog page.
+  Refer to [Per-page code injection][6] for details.

-  Please see [Per-page code injection][6].
-Read the code for any instructions within.
+* Read the code for any instructions within.

 ## Make a Donation